gmbecker/rmongodb/README.md

 The latest stable version is available on **CRAN**: http://cran.r-project.org/package=rmongodb

-Thanks to Gerald Lindsly and MongoDB, Inc. (formerly 10gen) for all the initial work.
+Thanks to Gerald Lindsly and MongoDB, Inc. (formerly 10gen) for the initial work.
 In October 2013, **MongoSoup** (www.mongosoup.de) has overtaken the development and maintenance of the R package.

 Please feel free to send us issues or pull requests via github: https://github.com/mongosoup/rmongodb